SayGames announces 2 billion downloads, $10 million hypercasual dev program

 Hypercasual mobile game publisher SayGames said its 40 games have been downloaded more than two billion times, including a billion downloads during 2020 alone.
 And now the company is starting a $10 million developer growth program for 2021.

-I’ve never heard of the Minsk, Belarus-based company, but measurement firm Sensor Tower confirms that its games have been downloaded more than two billion times.
+I’ve never heard of the Minsk, Belarus-based company, but measurement firm Sensor Tower confirms that according to its research, SayGames games have been downloaded more than two billion times.
 The big hits include hypercasual titles — those you can play in a minute or so — such as Johnny Trigger, Sand Balls, and others.

 The $10 million developer growth program will help independent game development studios showcase their hit games with SayGames’ publishing expertise.